-We invite you to consider going on one of these tours.
+We invite you to consider going on one of these tours or participate in a learning event.
 Apply early as space is limited.

 About Learning Tours

 Learning tours are not holidays or mission trips.
 Considerable pre-tour background reading is required, and accommodations are basic.
-Food Study Tours are limited to a maximum of 8-10 participants.
+Food Security Learning Tours are limited to a maximum of 8-12 participants.

 In particular, the Foodgrains Bank hopes participants use what they have learned to help others better understand the complexities of poverty, hunger and food production in the developing world.